KVBH

 KVBH (107.5 FM) is a commercial radio station in San Antonio, Texas.
-The station is owned by Univision and it airs a rhythmic adult contemporary radio format.
+The station is owned by Uforia Audio Network and it airs a rhythmic adult contemporary radio format.
 Studios and offices are located on Network Boulevard in Northwest San Antonio.
 The transmitter site is in Elmendorf, on Elmendorf-Lavonia Road.

 History

 KBUC-FM

 On December 31, 1967, the station signed on as KBUC-FM.
 Its community of license was Terrell Hills, and it broadcast at 106.3 MHz.
 The power was only 3,000 watts, a fraction of its current output.
 KBUC-FM was the FM counterpart to AM daytimer KBUC, so programming could continue to be heard on the FM station after sunset.
 KBUC-AM-FM simulcasted a country music format, and were owned by Tom E. Turner and the Turner Broadcasting Corporation (which is not related to the current day Turner Broadcasting System).

 In 1974, KBUC-FM moved from 106.3 to 107.5 to make way for a new station, KTUF (now KTKX at 106.7 FM).
 The move also included a power increase to 100,000 watts and a change in community of license to San Antonio.
 The new, more-powerful signal allowed KBUC-FM to be heard for many miles around the San Antonio radio market.
 KBUC-AM-FM continued airing country music and personality DJs, plus news from the ABC Information Network.